Wilbraham, Massachusetts: 17th and 18th centuries

 The area today known as the Town of Wilbraham first became of interest in 1636 when a young man named William Pynchon (founder of Springfield) purchased the area from the Nipmuc starting at the Connecticut River in Springfield and extending to the foot of the Wilbraham Mountain Range by 1674.
 Wilbraham was first settled in 1730 by Nathaniel Hitchcock along with what is now Hampden, Massachusetts, as the Fourth District of Springfield.
 It was also known as the Outward Commons, Mountains or Springfield Mountain.
-Hitchcock built a log hut along what is now Main St. Hunting and logging took place in the late 17th century.
+Hitchcock built a log hut along what is now Main Sreet.
+Hunting and logging took place in the late 17th century.

 The Native Americans did not maintain any villages prior to the colonials' arrival in the Outward Commons; however, they did hunt and fish along the Chicopee River as it was considered good fishing grounds.
 A soap stone quarry existed on Glendale Road and arrowheads can be found throughout Wilbraham.
 The poplar trees located along the Chicopee River made excellent canoes, and two have been found carved out along the Chicopee River over the years.
 The Nipmuc referred to this area as "Minnechaug" which means Berryland.

 The major poem "Minneola" (1904) by Chauncey E. Peck tells, over several hundred pages, the stories of the Indians around Wilbraham.
 The last of which appears to have been an Indian woman named We-sha-u-gan who lived on Wigwam Hill in a wigwam for many years, "after the white man came" (History of Wilbraham, 1863).

 Many town residents took part in both the French and Indian War and Revolutionary War, and at one time Wilbraham even had its own militia unit, which at one point was a field artillery battery and often supported the Hampshire Regiment.
 Wilbraham residents have also served in numerous wars since the French and Indian War.

 Wilbraham's first church was the First Congregational Church, which was organized on June 24, 1741.
 This church would later merge into the Wilbraham United Church.
 The first minister of the town was Mr. Noah Merrick.
 The first three selectmen were Lieutenant Thomas Mirick, Deacon Nathaniel Warriner and Stephen Stebbins.
 Stebbins was the first person to settle in the southern part of the precinct in modern-day Hampden when he built a house on the north side of the Scantic River in 1741.